The 13 major finals Raphael Varane has played in – and the 12 he has won

 Varane, who enjoyed an illustrious 10-year spell at Real Madrid, has now won 17 major trophies, not including his three Spanish Super Cups.

-Quite incredibly, over that period, he has featured in 10 one-off finals – including seven in the last two years – and won every single one of them.
+Quite incredibly, he has featured in 13 one-off finals during his career and won all but one of them.

 Even more interestingly, he sat out Real’s 2013 loss to Atletico in the Copa Del Rey showpiece, while a thigh injury saw him miss the 2016 Champions League final which ended in a draw – though Real defeated their rivals on penalties – as well as France’s Euro 2016 defeat to Portugal.

-We’ve taken a look at each of the 10 finals that Varane has played a part in, starting just four years ago.
+We’ve taken a look at each of the 13 finals that Varane has played a part in.

 2014 Copa Del Rey